Policy last updated

 Follow-up treatment

-Follow-up treatment will be delivered in a Smile Squad treatment van containing a fully functioning single chair dental clinic set up that will be located on the school site.
+Follow-up treatment will be delivered in a Smile Squad treatment van containing a single chair dental clinic set up parked on the school site.
 The treatment van will be staffed by oral health therapists, dental therapists, oral health educators, dental assistants and/or dentists.
 More complex treatments (including root canal treatment, complex restorations or complex extractions) may need to occur at the local community dental agency.

 Post care following treatment